DMA-digital-for-business/wordpress-cognito-login/README.md

 will no longer be considered "logged in"

 ## Username Matching
-For legacy reasons, if a user already exists in WordPress and is not formatted as an email, the email attribute can still be used as the username as long as the email username (the part before the @ symbol) matches the WordPress username.
+To match the user first the email is checked and if it is not there it matches the part before @.
 For example, the user "example-user" will be logged in with the email "example-user@email.com"

 # Settings
 The following configurations can be found in the settings menu